lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    lower than the uplink one.
    In ACK-on-error, an ACK is transmitted by the fragment receiver after a window of fragments have been sent, only if at least one of the fragments in the window has been lost.
-In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
+The ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
 However, if an ACK is lost, the sender